awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SQLServer.md

 If you set these parameters higher than the recommended value, the capture jobs process all events in the transaction logs\.
 If you set these parameters below the recommended value, MS\-CDC latency increases and your transaction log grows\.

 Identifying appropriate values for `maxscans` and `maxtrans` can be difficult because changes in workload produce varying number of events\.
 In this case, we recommend that you set up monitoring on MS\-CDC latency\.
 For more information, see [ Monitor the process](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/administer-and-monitor-change-data-capture-sql-server?view=sql-server-ver15#Monitor) in SQL Server documentation\.
 Then configure `maxtrans` and `maxscans` dynamically based on the monitoring results\.

+If the AWS DMS task is unable to find the log sequence numbers \(LSNs\) needed to resume or continue the task, the task may fail and require a complete reload\.

 ## Supported compression methods for SQL Server<a name="CHAP_Source.SQLServer.Compression"></a>